Employment Support for Autistic People

 How to ask for reasonable adjustments

-There are different ways to approach this, below is one suggestion:
+There are different ways to approach this, but one way is to simply ask your manager for a meeting.

 Reasonable adjustments can be requested at any time.
 If you feel you are struggling and finding every day activities harder, don't delay, reach out to your manager for a meeting.